valerio-bozzolan/bus-torino/README.md

 You can think that this is just a small project, but trust me, there are hundred of nightly hours of work behind it.

+Thank to all the heroes under this small Free as in Freedom project.
 Here, for the centuries, some of them:

-Thank to all the heroes under this small Free as in Freedom project.

-Have fun in our cute Turin with our app in your pocket.
-Some of them:

 * Fabio Mazza (rockstar developer since 2016)
 * Ludovico Pavesi (rockstar developer since 2016)